 Recipe video above.
-Fabulous light-as-air cheesy puffs that are crusty on the inside, hollow and soft on the inside.
+Fabulous light-as-air cheesy puffs that are crusty on the outside, hollow and soft on the inside.
 In France, they're served as nibbles with pre dinner drinks, as finger food at gatherings and for dunking into soups and stews!
 (How to pronounce Gougeres)

 Keyword: cheese puffs, french appetizer, gougeres